Nandhakumar17102004/TOC/README.md

 This program converts a given regular expression into a **Non-Deterministic Finite Automaton (NFA)** transition table.

-It is designed for educational use in **Compiler Design / Formal Languages / Automata Theory** to demonstrate how regular expressions are translated into state machines using ε-transitions.
+It is designed for **Compiler Design / Formal Languages / Automata Theory** to demonstrate how regular expressions are translated into state machines using ε-transitions.

 ---